-$$\hat{\theta}{\mathrm{ML}} = \arg\max{\theta} P(\mathcal{D}|\theta, m) = \arg\max{\theta} \sum{n} \log P(x_n|\theta, m)$$ (10)
+$$\hat{\theta}{\rm ML} = \arg\max{\theta} P(\mathcal{D}|\theta, m) = \arg\max{\theta} \sum{n} \log P(x_n|\theta, m) \tag{10}$$

 Many learning algorithms can be seen as finding ML parameter estimates.
-The ML parameter estimate is also acceptable from a frequentist statistical modeling perspective since it does not require deciding on a prior over parameters.
+The ML parameter estimate is also acceptable from a frequentist statistical modelling perspective since it does not require deciding on a prior over parameters.
 However, ML estimation does not protect against overfitting-more complex models will generally have higher maxima of the likelihood.
-In order to avoid problems with overfitting, frequentist procedures often maximize a penalized or regularized log likelihood (e.g. [3]).
-If the penalty or regularization term is interpreted as a log prior, then maximizing penalized likelihood appears identical to maximizing a posterior.
-However, there are subtle issues that make a Bayesian MAP procedure and maximum penalized likelihood different [4].
-One difference is that the MAP estimate is not invariant to reparameterization, while the maximum of the penalized likelihood is invariant.
-The penalized likelihood is a function, not a density, and therefore does not increase or decrease depending on the Jacobian of the reparameterization.
+In order to avoid problems with overfitting, frequentist procedures often maximise a penalised or regularised log likelihood (e.g. [26]).
+If the penalty or regularisation term is interpreted as a log prior, then maximising penalised likelihood appears identical to maximising a posterior.
+However, there are subtle issues that make a Bayesian MAP procedure and maximum penalised likelihood different [28].
+One difference is that the MAP estimate is not invariant to reparameterisation, while the maximum of the penalised likelihood is invariant.
+The penalised likelihood is a function, not a density, and therefore does not increase or decrease depending on the Jacobian of the reparameterisation.

-2 Latent Variable Models
+2 Latent variable models

 The framework described above can be applied to a wide range of models.
 No singe model is appropriate for all data sets.
-The art in machine learning is to develop models which are appropriate for the data set being analyzed, and which have certain desired properties.
+The art in machine learning is to develop models which are appropriate for the data set being analysed, and which have certain desired properties.
 For example, for high dimensional data sets it might be necessary to use models that perform dimensionality reduction.
 Of course, ultimately, the machine should be able to decide on the appropriate model without any human intervention, but to achieve this in full generality requires significant advances in artificial intelligence.